bikespace/bikespace-django/README.md

 5. Install ngrok
 6. Code away

-We strongly suggest on using `virtualenv` for python development
+We strongly suggest on using `virtualenv` for python development.

 #### Next we Install python3 on your computer